cmsato09/cmsato09.github.io/content/articles/2021/2021-02-11-feb-update.md

 Here are some of the things I've been learning.

 #### Pandas with Python with Corey Schafer
-In my previous post (#15), I how to make various plot with matplotlib.
+In my previous post (#15), I learned how to make various plots with matplotlib.
 To make these plots, I was using a csv file.
 To get the csv data to plot, the instructor was using only a couple of pandas functions.
 To learn more on how to use pandas, I watched the same instructors [youtube tutorial on pandas](https://www.youtube.com/watch?v=ZyhVh-qRZPA&list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS).
 I did not go through all of the video lessons, but it has helpful so far.
 So far, the topics I learned from the tutorials are on dataframe and series basics, indices, and filtering.
 There's much more to learn, but the filtering was the main thing I wanted to learn so I would be able to create multiple plots of series in matplotlib.
 I'm sure there are better ways of creating multiple plots from a csv and I'll learn those in the future.

 #### Data Structures and Algorithms